 Restraint of Trade

 Some acts that give rise to a restraint of trade claim may seem entirely legal.
 For instance, two competing business owners discussing their pricing plans over a round of golf are exercising their freedom of speech.
-They may not come out and say it, but the subtext of the conversation may be construed as a conspiracy to fix prices if that is ultimately the result of this conversation.
-Thus, a third competitor who is driven out of business by the resulting price-fixing may file a restraint of trade claim.
+They may not come out and say they're using that information to reconsider their pricing.
+Still, the subtext of the conversation may be construed as a conspiracy to fix prices if that is ultimately the result of the conversation.
+Thus, a third competitor driven out of business by the resulting price-fixing may file a restraint of trade claim.

 Is It a Reasonable Restraint of Trade?

 Some restraints of trade are, in fact, legitimate and upheld by the courts if they are considered "reasonable."
 Reasonableness and enforceability are determined on a case-by-case basis.
 A restraint of trade must serve a legitimate business interest, be limited to that particular interest, and not be contrary to public policy.

 For example, non-competition clauses and agreements will have limitations on:

 - Duration of the restraint

 Manufacturers often work out agreements with a restraint of trade clause.
 While it technically is a restraint of trade, it serves a legitimate interest.
 It is not contrary to the public interest.

 Get Professional Legal Help with a Restraint of Trade Claim